mike99mac/zvm-tools/README.md

 # zvm-tools
-Tools for z/VM - many inspired by useful Linux commands
+The following tools for z/VM are in this repository - many were inspired by useful Linux commands:

     +------------------+-------------------------------------------------+
     | File             | Description                                     |